 BACKGROUND OF THE EVENT & ROMA GENOCIDE REMEMBRANCE INITIATIVE

-- 20 facilitators will participate in a preparatory seminar in March in Germany, and then run the educational workshops during the 5-days lasting program in Krakow.
+- 30 facilitators participate in a preparatory seminar in April/May 2019 in Krakow and Auschwitz (Poland); they will run the educational workshops during the 5-days lasting program in Krakow.

-- 15 national group leaders will participate in a preparatory seminar in March in Germany, then prepare their groups at home, and accompany their educational process and assist the organization of the event in Krakow.
+- 30 national group leaders participate in a preparatory seminar in Berlin/Germany from February 27 until March 3, 2019, then prepare their groups at home, and accompany their educational process and assist the organization of the event in Krakow.

 - Preparatory activities of the national groups at home are obligatory as a condition to participate in the event.